dynamiqs/dynamiqs/docs/tutorials/open-system.md

 ## Using dynamiqs

-You can create the state, Hamiltonian and jump operators using any common array type (Python lists, Numpy arrays, QuTiP objects or PyTorch tensors).
+You can create the state, Hamiltonian and jump operators using any array-like object (Python lists, NumPy arrays, QuTiP quantum objects or PyTorch tensors).
 Let's take the example of a two-level system with a simple Hamiltonian and a single jump operator:

 ```python
 >>> import numpy as np